sumant326541/AutumationMVP/README.md

 - external supported plugging can be added in index.js file present in plugins folder

 ### .gitignore
-- we can update all unnessasory file name in to this file to prevent them to push in to git repo
+- prevent file to push into git repo.